 Christopher Columbus Opposing Views tilted heavily in favor of Musto’s view, this weekend, when Brent Staples published How Italians Became White in the New York Times.

 Staples’s article explains how American white supremacy, extended to include hatred for dark-skinned Italians, gave birth to Columbus Day.

 Columbus Day, we find, was a peace offering to the Italian government by President Benjamin Harrison in 1992.
 A mob in New Orleans slaughtered eleven Italians jailed on trumped up charges, and outrage blazed across the Atlantic.

-It was a one-day event, not planned to grow into an annual celebration of Italians in America.
+It was a one-day event, and at the time, no one thought of growing it into an annual celebration of Italians in America.

 How Italians Became White‘s mirror of what’s happening today in America is inescapable.
 Dark-skinned immigrants are again lumped in and targeted for hatred by white supremacy first aimed at African Americans.

 After the Civil War, and not just in the South, a drive to dehumanize non-whites set roots that continue to produce bitter fruit today.